firebird-finance/firebird-docs/docs/guides/vFarmvsvSafe.md

 **OVERVIEW**

 In order to maximize your investment, it is important for you to understand the difference between Value DeFi's vFarms and a vSafes.
-While they both yield generous rewards, they both hold unique and interesting features and we will cover each one of those in this guide.
+While they both yield generous rewards, they both hold unique and interesting features and we will cover each one of those in this guide; enjoy!

-Happy learning and enjoy!

 ![Separator](../img/seperator.png)